Helsinki-NLP/OpusFilter/README.md

 ### Optional libraries and tools

 For using n-gram language model filters, you need to install VariKN (https://github.com/vsiivola/variKN) and its Python wrapper.
-The library files compiled to `build/lib/python` should be added to your `PYTHONPATH` environment variable.
+Include the library files compiled to `build/lib/python` to your Python library path (e.g. by setting the `PYTHONPATH` environment variable).

 For using word alignment filters, you need to install elfomal (https://github.com/robertostling/eflomal) and set environment